wreimers/pagewatcher/README.md

 ## Requirements

 - Python 3.12 or newer
-- Chromium installed through Playwright
+- Chromium installed through Playwright when using Chromium fetch mode
 - Credentials for either APNs or Pushover

 APNs requires an Apple Developer account, an APNs-enabled companion app, and an Apple